-Napping is a good way to make up for lost sleep, especially for shift workers or new parents, however, a long nap may prevent you from getting the rest you need during your next sleep.
+Napping is a good way to make up for lost sleep, especially for shift workers or new parents — but a long nap may prevent you from getting the rest you need during your next sleep.

 Eat healthy meals regularly

-It can be very hard to get to sleep if your stomach is rumbling, or if you’ve eaten a large meal close to bedtime.
-When you are at home all day, it can be tempting to snack on less healthy foods that may not satisfy you completely.
+It can be difficult to get to sleep if your stomach is rumbling or if you’ve eaten a large meal close to bedtime.

-Preparing healthy meals at home can help to ensure that your body has the nutrition it needs, all throughout the day.
-This can help to reduce nighttime snacking, which is another factor that can contribute to sub-optimal sleep.
+Preparing healthy meals at home can help to ensure that your body has the nutrition it needs throughout the day and reduce nighttime snacking, which can contribute to sub-optimal sleep.

 When eating your evening meal, eat mindfully to ensure that you are satisfied.
-Paying attention to what, and how much, you eat in the evening will ensure that you stay full until breakfast, which in turn will help you can get a good night’s rest.
+Paying attention to what and how much you eat in the evening will ensure that you stay full until breakfast, which will help you get a good night’s rest.

 Keep a regular schedule